TarunNakrani/TarunNakrani/README.md

 I’m a results-driven **Full-Stack Developer** specializing in building scalable, secure, maintainable, and high-quality web applications.
 I work with startups, businesses, and teams to turn ideas, requirements, and designs into reliable production-ready products.

-My focus is not just on writing code — I care about **clean architecture, great user experiences, performance, maintainability, and long-term scalability**.
+My focus is not just on writing code, I care about **clean architecture, great user experiences, performance, maintainability, and long-term scalability**.

 ---